wp-plugins/slideshow-gallery/readme.txt

 = Shortcode for all slides =

 To embed a slideshow with all slides under **Slideshow > Manage Slides** in the plugin, simply insert `[tribulant_slideshow]` into the content of a post/page.

+= Shortcode for featured posts =

+You can create a slideshow from featured posts, each post being a slide and it's featured image used as the slide image.
+The link of the slide will be the link of the post so clicking on the slide will take users to that post.

+Here is a sample shortcode that you can use for this:

+`[tribulant_slideshow featured="true" featurednumber="10" featuredtype="post"]`

 = Shortcode for a gallery's slides =